harshiniamutha/Educational_Initatives/design-patterns/design_patterns/structural/decorator/README.md

 # Decorator

-    - "Add new behavior to objects dynamically by wrapping them with decorator objects."
+Add new behavior to objects dynamically by wrapping them with decorator objects.

 Code Flow Explanation: